 On average, a catalytic converter has between 3-7 grams of platinum and 2-7 grams of palladium.
-They have between 1-2 grams of rhodium, which is the most expensive metal.
+They have 1-2 grams of rhodium, the most expensive metal.
 The time it would take to recycle the few grams from one converter is why it's best left to the professionals, as they can do multiple at one time.

 Once a catalytic converter has been broken down and the metals extracted, they can be reused in another converter.
 This saves the environment from being further polluted by mining more precious metals.

 What Does the Law Say about Selling a Catalytic Converter?

 Due to the rise in thefts of catalytic converters, some cities have created ordinances to combat the crime.
 This can add difficulty to the process of buying and selling the component, even when the legal owner of the part is trying to sell it in an above-board situation.

 Cities like Houston have created a multi-step process for selling a catalytic converter.
 The process is tedious and requires a copy of the seller's driver's license, multiple signatures, fingerprints, documentation of ownership, and a thorough description of the vehicle from which the catalytic converter came off.
 This is meant to prevent thieves from making quick cash off a stolen catalytic converter since they couldn't provide all the required information.